PRX/theworld.org/README.md

 ### The Solution

 Let's work with what we have.
 Vercel CLI offers a dev env that mirrors deployment behavior, so if it works with that dev env, it should work on deploy.
-Lets start with routes setup via `./vercel.json`.
+Lets start with rewrites setup via `./vercel.json`.

-But what routes do we need?
+But what rewrites do we need?
 None of our content URL's adhere to any one pattern.
 There is one characteristic of a URL that makes things a little easier: they are _unique_ to the content they deliver from a data perspective.
 With a few exceptions for local app files and assets, we can assume all other URLs' pathnames are an alias for a page normally found on our Drupal CMS driven site.
 (This also assumes only requests for relevent front facing pages have been forward to this application.
-We shouldn't have to worry about admin pages, files, feeds, etc.) Now all we have to do is provide that alias as a query parameter to the one page that always works, `./pages/index.tsx`.
+We shouldn't have to worry about admin pages, files, feeds, etc.) All we need is one rewrite to a [catch-all](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes) render page, `./pages/render/[...alias].tsx`.

-The index page will be our whole app.
-Instead of routing to another page, it will be a proxy for our content components, dynamically loading and rendering the content component for the data associated with the alias.
-This will require mapping to get the right content component loaded.
+The `render/[...alias].tsx` page will be our whole app, appart from the homepage, which remains our `index.tsx` page.
+Instead of routing to another page, it will be a proxy for our content components, dynamically loading and rendering the content component for the data type associated with the alias.

-Mapping is handled in `./components/ResourceComponentMap.ts`.
-Content compnents are loaded using `next/dynamic` so pages don't have to import all pages components, just the one for that resource type.
-Simply add a dynamic import for your component, then add it to the `ResourceComponentMap` object, using the resource type as the key.

 ---